Read all you need to know about schools in Austria, including the different types of curricula, costs, and how to choose the right one for your child.

 Schools in Austria are compulsory from ages six to 15.
 This covers primary, junior high, and secondary schools.
 In the 2017/2018 school year, there were a total of 1,132,367 students enrolled in schools in Austria.
 However, some 90% of students in Austria go to state schools; only 10% attend private schools.
 This is likely because state schools in Austria are free to attend as they receive funding from the government.

 The quality of schooling in Austria is quite high and the country performs above the OECD average in science and maths.
 That said, its reading performance is slightly below the OECD average.
 Similarly, over 89% of 25 to 34-year-old Austrians have at least an upper secondary average.
 Because of this, Austria ranks just above the OECD average of 85%.

-The Federal Ministry for Education, Arts and Culture (Bundesministerium für Unterricht, Kunst und Kultur) oversees the whole education system in Austria.
+The Federal Ministry for Education, Arts, and Culture (Bundesministerium für Unterricht, Kunst, und Kultur) oversees the whole education system in Austria.
 As such, it is responsible for all public and private schools, as well as vocational colleges and universities.
 As a result, the ministry is also responsible for investing in schools.
 In 2017, Austria invested US$16,319 per student; far more than the OECD average of US$11,231.
-Nevertheless, the enrolment rates of schools in Austria is below average; only 79% of young Austrians go to school.
+Nevertheless, the enrollment rates of schools in Austria is below average; only 79% of young Austrians go to school.